git-token/documentation/tos/terms_of_services.md

 Consult with your organization before using GitToken.

-Users will hold harmless and indemnify GitToken and its contributors from any claim, suit or action arising from or related to the use of GitHub and its terms of service, including any liability or expense arising from claims, losses, damages, suits, judgments, litigation costs and attorneys’ fees.
+Users will hold harmless and indemnify GitToken and its contributors from any claim, suit or action arising from or related to the use of GitHub and its terms of service, including, but not limited to, any liability or expense arising from claims, losses, damages, suits, judgments, litigation costs and attorneys’ fees.

 ## Organizations Using GitToken